Celtic Boy Names and Irish Boy Names

 GIOLLADHE, GILDEA: golden

-GLAISNE, GLASNY: meaning unknown
+GLAISNE, GLASNY: Male moniker of unknown meaning

 GLALEANNA: dwells in the glen